phenidone/fith/README.md

 In contrast to classic Forth where word-names are stored in the header of each word, Fith keeps a dictionary entirely outside the code space; it is accessible to the user code only via the CREATE, FIND, LATEST, IMMEDIATE and HIDDEN opcodes.
-The code-space therefore contains only (virtual) code.
+The code-space therefore contains only byte-code.

-Unlike classic Forths, there is no native (x86, ARM, etc) machine code in the code space, nor is any machine code accessible to the Fith user-layer code.
+Unlike classic Forths, there is no native (x86, ARM, etc) machine code in the code space, nor is any machine code accessible to or callable from the Fith user-layer code.
 The fith-machine should be entirely portable and purely virtual, i.e. it should be impossible to determine the nature of or interact with the underlying physical architecture from within this interpreted language.

-Yes, this is slow.
+Yes, this is pretty slow.
 That doesn't matter when we have a 32-bit microcontroller to turn a light or fan on/off once every few minutes.

 ### Code Space